Collinformatics/SEA-AD/README.md

         # Input 2: Data Inspection
         inAT8Cutoff = []

-- Population with localzed AT8 Signal

-  To select donors with: Maximum % of AT8 Signal > 45%
+- To select donors with: Maximum % of AT8 Signal > 45%

         inAT8Cutoff = [45]

-- Population with evenly distributed AT8 Signal

-  To select donors with: Maximum % of AT8 Signal < 45%
+- To select donors with: Maximum % of AT8 Signal < 45%

         inAT8Cutoff = [-45]

-- Population with maximum AT8 Signal within a given range

-  To select donors with: 45 %  > Maximum % of AT8 Signal > 40 %
+- To select donors with: 45 %  > Maximum % of AT8 Signal > 40 %

         inAT8Cutoff = [45, 40]